Tech-at-DU/Habitual-Swift4/P02-Adding-a-Table-View/readme.md

 # Adding a UITableView

-Now it's time to setup our `UITableView`.
+Now it's time to set up our `UITableView`.

 # Using a UITableViewController

 The table view is one of the most common display elements on mobile devices.
-When you see a vertical scrolling list of information its very likely that its a table view.
+When you see a vertically scrolling list of information it's likely a table view.

 Using a `UITableViewController` will give us some helpful functionality when our screen needs to display a `UITableView`.
 So, we'll have to change a few things to do this: